Nirmalafauzhia/Data-Analytics-Part-3/README.md

 # 1.3 Data Profiling
 - Load Data
 - Check Data
+- After checking the data, there are columns that have missing values, there are  children, country, agent and company columns.
+Therefore, there is a need for a data cleaning process

 # 1.4 Data Cleansing
 - The data set is not clean.
 We have 4 features with missing values.